Thrips cause damage to crops and ornamentals. Symptoms depend on the species of both plant and thrips.

 - These eggs hatch and the larvae secrete special chemicals to the plant around them.

-- These chemicals disrupt neighboring cells, making it easier for thrips to feed.
+- Chemicals disrupt neighboring cells, making it easier for thrips to feed.

-- Sometimes the damaged cells proliferate and form galls.
+- Sometimes damaged cells proliferate and form galls.

 Symptoms of thrips on stems

 On stems and on leaf veins, the damage has the same causes but may look a bit different.

 - There are still trench-like structures where the thrips are feeding.

 - Usually the color is brown instead of silver-white.

 - Egg-nests resemble dots that are white or light in color.